Late 1930's - Three to five traditional houses in Highland Park IL. No photos or addresses. Do you know where they are?

 1807 Brookcliff Drive, Greensboro

-a competition sponsored locally by Carolina Quality Block
+NC, part of a competition sponsored locally by Carolina Quality Block Construction.

-Greensboro.

 Features a large curved fireplace, exposed timber ceiling, and a courtyard.
-Renovations in 1975.
-As
+Renovations

 1964 - The M. Celeste Ulrich House,